amoe/amoe-butterworth-widgets/README.md

 a set of available taxonomies.
 The string key is used to uniquely identify the taxonomy.
 The taxonomy should have a single root node.

+Nodes should have a certain structure.
+A node should be an object with the following structure:

+    {
+        content: "foo",
+        uri: "tag:solasistim.net,2018-12-28:occubrow/Transport/1"
+    }

+The URI is an opaque unique identifier string.
+Here I am using [tag URIs](https://www.taguri.org/).
+Each node must have a unique value for this property.
+It doesn't need to be a real URI, it could just as well be an integer, although URIs are preferred.

 To get the needed CSS rules, you should do the following either within a component or within your entry point.